The Future is OK!

 Creative People:

-Project OK will reach communities in Southam & District, Coventry, Nuneaton, Birmingham & Leamington Brunswick.
+Project OK will reach communities including Southam & District, Coventry, Nuneaton, Birmingham & Warwick District.

 ‘It’s OK’ films: X3 new short dance films, inspiring community members & young people.
 Directly involved in co creation, will then go on to have an extensive reach & impact on wellbeing.